-Nomination window opens for Star Tribune All-Metro Sports Awards special honors
+Nominate athletes, leaders, volunteers for Star Tribune All-Metro Sports Awards special honors

 https://allmetrosportsawards.sportngin.com/register/form/295502744

-Our third annual All-Metro Sports Awards show will be Thursday, June 18, at Allianz Field.
+Our third annual All-Metro Sports Awards show was to be held June 18 at Allianz Field.
+That in-person event has been cancelled due to the coronavirus pandemic.
+The Star Tribune instead is launching plans to have a week-long virtual All-Metro Sports Awards celebration in June.
+Details to come.

 After the nomination period concludes, nominees will be evaluated and winners carefully chosen by the Star Tribune Sports staff.
-All awards will be announced and presented at the event in a special live presentation.
-The nomination deadline is May 1.
+All awards will be announced and presented on startribune.com this June instead of at an in-person event again.

 Thank you for taking the time to nominate these special individuals.
-And we hope to see you at the All-Metro Sports Awards show on June 18.

 Chris Carr is the Star Tribune’s sports editor.
 E-mail him at chris.carr@startribune.com.